datacarpentry/sql-ecology-lesson/sql.md

 * Fast for large amounts of data
 * Improve quality control of data entry (type constraints and use of forms in Access, Filemaker, etc.)
-* The concepts of relational database querying are core to understanding how to do similar things in R and Python
+* The concepts of relational database querying are core to understanding how to do similar things using programming languages such as R or Python.

 Database Management Systems